New Communist Party of Britain

 Day-to-day demands for reform, progressive taxation, state welfare and a public sector dedicated to meet the people’s needs are winnable under capitalism, particularly in a rich country like Britain today.

-We support these demands, support the modest progressive reforms Labour has introduced and back the demands of those within the Labour Party and the trade union movement who are campaigning for greater social justice.
+We support these demands and back the demands of those within the Labour Party and the trade union movement who are campaigning for greater social justice.

 Though the Labour Party is dominated by the class-collaborating right wing in the parliamentary party and the trade union movement, the possibility of their defeat exists as long as Labour retains its organisational links with the trade unions that fund it.
 The defeat of right-wing union blocs in most of the major unions over the past five years demonstrates this possibility.

 We support the affiliation of unions to the Labour Party.
 We must fight for affiliation in those unions that are not affiliates and we must demand that the Labour Party reflect the wishes of the millions of its affiliated union members, expressed through the unions’ democratic procedures.